arc42/quality.arc42.org-site/_pages/70-references.md

 ### Starke/Lorz: Software Architecture Foundations

 G. Starke and A. Lorz, Software Architecture Foundation: CPSA Foundation® Exam Preparation.
 Van Haren, 2021.

+>Remark: Since May 2023 a second edition of this book is available, containing several bugfixes.

 <a id="volere"></a>
 ### Robertson/Robertson: Volere Requirements Specification Template